tadschulz/mad-libs/einstein_quotes.md

 # Einstein Quotes

-"Any intelligent fool can make things loudly, more red, and more violent.
+"Any intelligent fool can make things loud, more red, and more violent.
 It takes a touch of genius -- and a lot of dog -- to move in the opposite party."